 1. Course title and code: Software Testing 23165307-3 2.
 Credit hours: 3 3.
-Program(s) in which the .
-Program(s) in which the course is offered: Information Systems 4.
+Program(s) in which the e course is offered: Computer Science Information Systems 4.
 Name of faculty member responsible for the course: The Course Coordinator (Assigned by Curriculur n Committee) 5.
 Level/year at which this course is offered Elective 6.
 Pre-requisites for this course (if any) Software Engineering II (23164304-3) 7.
 Co-requisites for this course (if any) None 8.
 Location if not on main campus Jamoum Campus